Difference between Elastic Demand vs Inelastic Demand

-In economics, Elasticity of demand is an important concept of demand.
+In economics, the Elasticity of demand is an important concept of demand.
 Demand can be segregated between elastic, inelastic, or unitary demand.
-The elasticity of demand refers to the degree in which supply and demand respond to a change in another factor, such as price, income level or substitute availability, etc. Inelasticity of demand can be simplified as the change in one or more than one determinant may have a little or no change in the demand of the product.
-Inelastic demand means the slight or no change in quantity demanded when the price of the commodity gets changed (either reduced or increased). percentage change in price.
+The elasticity of demand refers to the degree to which supply and demand respond to a change in another factor, such as price, income level, substitute availability, etc. The term elasticity of demand is the change in one or more than one determinant that may have little or no change in the demand for the product.
+Inelastic demand means the slight or no change in quantity demanded when the commodity’s price changes (either reduced or increased).
+Percentage change in price.

 Elastic Demand

-Elastic demand means a substantial change in quantity demanded when the price of the commodity gets changed (either reduced or increased).
-The demand for a product is considered price elastic whenever the ratio of percentage change of demand divided by the percentage change in price is greater than one.
-A demand for the product depends upon the price of a good, income (purchasing power) of the buyer, price of related goods, tastes, and preferences of the buyer, and these are called determinants of demand.
+Elastic demand means a substantial change in quantity demanded when the commodity’s price changes (either reduced or increased).
+The need for a product is considered price elastic whenever the ratio of the percentage change in demand divided by the percentage change in price is greater than one.
+Demand for the product depends upon the price of a good, income (purchasing power) of the buyer, price of related goods, tastes, and preferences of the buyer, which are called determinants of demand.

-Demand happens to be elastic for luxurious commodities due to an infrequent purchase of these commodities.
-When the prices of the commodity increase, the demand for the quantity will decreases because people will not willing to spend more money on this product.
+Demand is elastic for luxurious commodities due to an infrequent purchase of these commodities.
+When the prices of the commodity increase, the demand for the quantity will decrease because people will not be willing to spend more money on this product.
 At the same time, when the price of the commodity decreases, the demand will increase.
-Here, the Price factor will lead to the quantity of consumption of the commodity or consumption of other available substitutes in the market to be decreased or increased.
-In terms of revenues, increase prices of the commodity will decrease the demand which will lead to a decrease in revenues and vice-versa.
+Here, the Price factor will lead to the quantity of consumption of the commodity or consumption of other available substitutes in the market decrease or increase.
+In terms of revenues, increased commodity prices will decrease the demand, leading to a decrease in revenues and vice-versa.

-Graphically, the Elasticity of demand is represented by price and quantity demanded.
-Inelastic demand, Quantity demanded fluctuation is more with respect to the change in price.
+Graphically, the Elasticity of demand is represented by the price and quantity demanded.
+Inelastic demand, Quantity demand fluctuation is more concerning the price change.
 When prices of the commodity will increase, the demand will decrease and vice-versa.
 A more elastic curve will be horizontal.

 Inelastic Demand